Johndirr/SubtitleSyncAssistant/README.md

 ## Run

-From the project root (where `subtitle_sync_assistant.py` resides): python subtitle_sync_assistant.py
+From the project root (where `subtitle_sync_assistant.py` resides): `python subtitle_sync_assistant.py`

 ## Typical Workflow

 1. Load reference media, new media, and the original subtitle.
-2. Click “Analyze...” to populate waveform plots and tables.
+2. Click "“"Analyze..."”" to populate waveform plots and tables.
-3. (Optional) Select lines and run offset detection (“Find Offset(s)” or range/sliding variant).
+3. (Optional) Select lines and run offset detection ("“"Find Offset(s)"”" or range/sliding variant).
 4. Shift or edit lines as required.
 5. Export the synchronized subtitle via the sync table context menu.